Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ## Removing a species genome

+### The Species homepage

 You can remove by selecting the 'Remove' button on the Species homepage.

+The Species homepage also contains more information about the genes, variants of species genome, details about the genome assembly and the controls to manage a list of species genomes.

+You can navigate to a Species homepage by clicking on the species genome lozenge.

 ![Remove species button on species homepage](media/remove-button-species-homepage.png)